 This is the answer everyone wants to know, and unfortunately, we can’t answer this question.
 Depending on your insurance plan, the answer could be a straightforward “yes” or “no.”

 If you’ve already paid your deductible, it’s unlikely your insurance will pay for the massage chair in its entirety.
-However, before you pay for the whole thing out of pocket, consider using your FSA (Flexible Spending Account) or HSA (Health Savings Account).
-If you have one of these two accounts, your insurance will likely cover at least some of the cost of your massage chair.
+But don’t pay entirely out of pocket just yet, consider using your Flexible Spending Account (FSA) or Health Savings Account (HSA).
+With one of these accounts, you may be able to get at least partial coverage for your massage chair, making it easier to invest in drug-free, at-home pain relief.

 In this article, we’ll specifically look at using an HSA to pay for your massage chair.